Open Accessibility Menu

 What to Expect

-• You may be asked to remove clothes and to wear a gown during your exam.
+• You may be asked to remove clothing and to wear a gown during your exam.

 • The room is usually dark so the images can be seen clearly on the computer screen.